 Musée de l’Œuvre Notre-Dame (Notre-Dame Artwork Museum), Strasbourg (must see)

-Notre-Dame Artwork Museum is housed in the Gothic/Renaissance building of the Foundation of Notre-Dame Artwork and in the early Baroque buildings around it on the Place du Chateau, next to the Notre-Dame Cathedral.
+The Notre-Dame Artwork Museum finds its home within the Gothic/Renaissance edifice of the Notre-Dame Artwork Foundation.
+It is also nestled among the early Baroque structures encircling the Place du Chateau, situated adjacent to the Notre-Dame Cathedral.

-The museum displays Upper Rhenish fine and decorative arts from the early Middle Ages to 1681.
-The collection consists of original sculptures and architectural pieces damaged during the French Revolution, as well as stained glass windows by Peter Hemmel von Andlau, paintings by Hans Baldung, Sebastien Strokopff and Konrad Witz.
+Within the museum's confines, a captivating display of fine and decorative arts from the Upper Rhine region spanning the early Middle Ages to 1681 is showcased.
+The collection encompasses original sculptures and architectural fragments that bore the brunt of damage during the turbulence of the French Revolution.
+Additionally, the museum proudly exhibits stained glass windows crafted by Peter Hemmel von Andlau, along with paintings created by notable artists such as Hans Baldung, Sebastien Strokopff, and Konrad Witz.

-The collection also boasts valuable components from other Strasbourg churches, such as the Temple Neuf, destroyed in 1870, the Saint-Pierre-le-Vieux Church, renovated in 1867, and the Sainte-Madeleine Church, destroyed by fire in 1904.
-In addition, the Romanesque components (cloister, baptismal font) from St. Trophimus' Church, Eschau and the stained glass windows from St. Peter and St. Paul's Church, Wissembourg and Mutzig are also worth seeing.
+Furthermore, the collection encompasses treasured elements sourced from other ecclesiastical establishments in Strasbourg.
+Among these are remnants from the Temple Neuf, tragically demolished in 1870, the Saint-Pierre-le-Vieux Church, which underwent renovation in 1867, and the Sainte-Madeleine Church, sadly consumed by fire in 1904.
+Noteworthy mentions also extend to the Romanesque components like the cloister and baptismal font from St. Trophimus' Church in Eschau, as well as the resplendent stained glass windows adorning Saint Peter and Saint Paul's Church in Wissembourg and Mutzig.

 Tip:

-The museum displays Upper Rhenish fine and decorative arts from the early Middle Ages to 1681.
-The collection consists of original sculptures and architectural pieces damaged during the French Revolution, as well as stained glass windows by Peter Hemmel von Andlau, paintings by Hans Baldung, Sebastien Strokopff and Konrad Witz.
+Within the museum's confines, a captivating display of fine and decorative arts from the Upper Rhine region spanning the early Middle Ages to 1681 is showcased.
+The collection encompasses original sculptures and architectural fragments that bore the brunt of damage during the turbulence of the French Revolution.
+Additionally, the museum proudly exhibits stained glass windows crafted by Peter Hemmel von Andlau, along with paintings created by notable artists such as Hans Baldung, Sebastien Strokopff, and Konrad Witz.

-The collection also boasts valuable components from other Strasbourg churches, such as the Temple Neuf, destroyed in 1870, the Saint-Pierre-le-Vieux Church, renovated in 1867, and the Sainte-Madeleine Church, destroyed by fire in 1904.
-In addition, the Romanesque components (cloister, baptismal font) from St. Trophimus' Church, Eschau and the stained glass windows from St. Peter and St. Paul's Church, Wissembourg and Mutzig are also worth seeing.
+Furthermore, the collection encompasses treasured elements sourced from other ecclesiastical establishments in Strasbourg.
+Among these are remnants from the Temple Neuf, tragically demolished in 1870, the Saint-Pierre-le-Vieux Church, which underwent renovation in 1867, and the Sainte-Madeleine Church, sadly consumed by fire in 1904.
+Noteworthy mentions also extend to the Romanesque components like the cloister and baptismal font from St. Trophimus' Church in Eschau, as well as the resplendent stained glass windows adorning Saint Peter and Saint Paul's Church in Wissembourg and Mutzig.

 Tip:

 Want to visit this sight?
 Check out these Self-Guided Walking Tours in Strasbourg.
-Alternatively, you can download the mobile app "GPSmyCity: Walks in 1K+ Cities" from iTunes App Store or Google Play.
+Alternatively, you can download the mobile app "GPSmyCity: Walks in 1K+ Cities" from Apple App Store or Google Play Store.
 The app turns your mobile device to a personal tour guide and it works offline, so no data plan is needed when traveling abroad.

 Musée de l’Œuvre Notre-Dame (Notre-Dame Artwork Museum) on Map